Rufin Sudkovsky: Biography

-Plagiarism?
+Plagiarism allegations

 He continued to exhibit in Saint Petersburg, sometimes together with Julius Sergius von Klever.
 In 1882, his painting, "Tempest near Ochakov", won him the title of Academician.
 The following year, he was married and became embroiled in a controversy when Arkhip Kuindzhi (a former roommate at the Academy) accused him of plagiarism.
 Although the critics and press took his side, several artists (Kramskoi, Maximov, Volkov and Repin) published a letter in the New Times, stating that Sudovsky had "directly borrowed" from Kuindzhi.

 Two years later, at the height of his career, he fell ill with typhus during an exhibition in Kiev, and was taken back to Ochakiv, where he died.
 Despite his short life, he was able to complete a large number of canvases, which were presented by his friends in a retrospective, shortly after his death.
 His widow, Elena (also an artist), married the military painter, Nikolay Samokish in 1889 and became a popular illustrator.